webmachinelearning/webnn/mltensor-explainer.md

     /*outputs=*/{'output': mlTensor2},
   );

-  // Rent the other MLTensor out to WebGPU. const tensorizedGpuBufferAfterInference = gpuDevice.importExternalBuffer(mlTensor2);
+  // Wait for all ML work involving `mlTensor2` to complete, then rent it out to WebGPU. const tensorizedGpuBufferAfterInference = await gpuDevice.importExternalBuffer(mlTensor2);

   // Create a bind group for `tensorizedGpuBufferAfterInference`,
   // create a command encoder, etc to feed `tensorizedGpuBufferAfterInference`